-We are putting in place some changes to our data retention policy.
+We are putting in place some changes to our data retention policy for hosted sites.
 Here are more details about what these changes are and how they may impact you.
 This change concerns ONLY EVENTS; all your other production data won't be affected.

 The new policy will be implemented on August 12th, 2017, for all sites.
 You don’t have to do anything for the policy to take effect.